 The T-38 carries two crew, a student and an instructor.
 It has a loaded weight of 11,820 lbs and is powered by two General Electric turbojet engines with afterburners.
 With this thrust/weight ratio of 0.65, the T-38 can take off on a runway as short as 2,300 ft.
 The Talon can climb 33,000 feet in one minute and can exceed Mach 1 with a top speed of 858 mph.

 T-38 Flap Actuators

 Duotech supports the flap actuators for USAF and NASA’s T-38 aircraft.
 Flap actuators like the one shown here are mounted on each wing and activate the flaps to move up or down.
 Flaps on an aircraft are used to maintain efficient flight at low airspeeds like when the aircraft is landing.
 Actuators are also used for an aircraft’s landing gear and crew seats.

 The Future Trainer

 The USAF expects to find the replacement and introduce it into service in 2023.
 Until there is a suitable replacement, the T-38 Talon’s airframe and flight systems still need to be maintained.
 The Talon still needs to train pilots for the foreseeable future while remaining a reliable and safe training tool.
-Instead of users scrapping repairable equipment, Duotech offer solutions to keep legacy aircraft like the T-38 Talon in the air and obsolete mission critical equipment functioning.
+Instead of users scrapping repairable equipment, Duotech offers solutions to keep legacy aircraft like the T-38 Talon in the air and obsolete mission-critical equipment functioning.

 Duotech has over 34 years of experience providing a full range of equipment repair services.
 We provide Depot Repair Services for a wide variety of electronic and electromechanical systems for military and commercial applications.
 Find your part and contact us to answer your questions or Request a Repair Quote.